"If you want to be happy, do not dwell in the past, do not worry about the future, focus on living fully in the present." - Roy T. Bennett

 3. Actively do and be whatever brings you happiness, fulfilment, and peace

-Noticing what is going on in our head and repeating a mantra to shift our focus is, of course, only half of the mile - we also need to actively do (and be) to live after our permission to be happy.
+Noticing what is going on in our head and repeating a mantra to shift our focus is, of course, only half the journey - we also need to actively do (and be) to live with our permission to be happy.
 This can be differentiated between the "doing" and "being" part.
 "Doing" can look like watching a movie, connecting with loved ones, going to a museum, laughing at YouTube videos, doing yoga, journaling, and more.
-"Being" can be sitting in a park, meditating, being outside in nature, listening to music, being inspired by art, etc. Thus, "doing" is the active part, in which we are very good at in this "busy-to-look-good" time.
+"Being" can be sitting in a park, meditating, being outside in nature, listening to music, being inspired by art, etc. Thus, "doing" is the active part, in which we are very good at in this "busy-to-look-good" world.
 That`s why we need to also express our "being" part for compensation, which can be challenging if we just do one thing at a time and just be with it (e.g. just sitting outside in nature).
 You may soon notice that your thoughts creep in and your body gets impatient, as this seems unnatural to you (although it is very natural to us human beings!).
 Don`t judge and just try to be with your experience one more minute.
 This will deepen your life experience, provide new insights and room for creativity, and connect with your core - instead of always being distracted and overwhelmed by people, sound, and images.
 In a nutshell, do what makes you happy, follow your joy, and park any feelings or judgments of guilt and selfishness - this is when your ego is coming back!
 You deserve this and can start with 5min until it is one whole day ;) it will have ripple effects on all areas of your life.
 You have the permission to be happy, just like when we were kids! :)

 How do you give yourself permission to be happy?
 Let me know by sending an email to email@example.com – I would be very keen to hear your views! :) PS: Subscribe to my Newsletter to stay in touch for any upcoming posts and news :)